The Old Rectory is a Family run Guest House offering a warm Yorkshire Welcome!

 The Old Rectory

 Built in 1737 with a later addition built in 1786.
 This rectory was built for the Rev John Nesfield, extended in 1786 for the Rev Digby Caley and altered in 1837 for the Rev John Higginson.
 The House was also home to the rector William Dawney whom also inherited Benningbrough Hall, which is now owned by the National Trust.
 Part of the building housed what was a music room for local school children in bygone times, but is now the Drawing Room.

-The house is set in a large old English Country garden with the original early Georgian garden wall.
+The village of Thormanby has the Main York Road running straight through the centre, this was the main Coaching road through to York, with Thormanby being a coaching stop on route and still is to this day.
 The village is mentioned twice in the Domesday Book as Tormozbi in the Yarlestre hundred.
 The majority of lands in the Parish belonged to the manor of Earl Morcar with a small amount of land owned by Eskil and Gamel at the time of the Norman invasion.

 The church in the village is dedicated to St Mary Magdalene and is Grade II listed building.
 It was originally built in the 12th century and has been subject to frequent building work right up to 1955.